 Pick five colours that go well together; you could try tonal colours; a beautiful row of greens and blues, or you could play around with contrast by having funky oranges with a pop of purple, or you could do as I am, and go full rainbow.
 If you're going your own way, paint on another piece of paper each colour of the house that way when you come to add details you have something to practise on.
 We want the colours to be light so when we add details later they stand out.
 Paint and then let it dry.

 Get your colour pencils out for me... woof woof.
 If you want the detail to stand out, pick either much darker or lighter colours, than the paint.
 On the green house, I added dark vines, a darker roof and front door.
 On the Orange house, a light yellow for the strips on the door.
 Play around with it; there are millions of patterns, the only thing I would recommend is to keep the colours tonal for each house so it's cohesive and feels like a 'rainbow.'
 Also keep your colouring pencil sharp, it's hard to 'do' detail with a fat end.

 Task: Draw someone important to you

 Friday Fictional charterers are important right?
 Me and my sister used to religiously watch the X-Men T.V series, every summer holiday.
 I had a right Geek-On for the powers, the story lines, the spandex, but my favorite character was Rouge.
 She was so powerful, she could take anyone else's power, but it also meant she couldn't touch another human being without killing them.
-The tragic nature of it, really struck me, and I what to know how I could create characters like that, and a writer was born.
 Behold my fan art.